 About the Author

-Raman Garcha is a fully GMC registered Medical Officer at Emas Pharma.
+Raman Garcha is a fully GMC registered Medical Officer at Bionical Emas.
 Raman has extensive experience working within both clinical medicine and the pharmaceutical industry, having worked for both niche CROs and global pharmaceutical companies.

 If you would like to talk to one of experts or discuss how Bionical Emas can support your development program then please do contact us at email@example.com